Mesothelioma and Asbestos Trust Funds

 The trust’s administrators will review the evidence in your claim.
 This is typically done in one of two ways:

-- Expedited Review: Your claim will be grouped with other claims based on your diagnosis, which allows trust administrators to more quickly review the claims.
-A fixed payment amount is associated with an expedited review, and payment is typically received faster than an individual review.
+- Expedited Review: Your claim will be grouped based on your diagnosis.
+This allows trust administrators to review the claims.
+A fixed payment amount is associated with an expedited review.
+Payment is typically received faster than an individual review.

-- Individual Review: Your claim will be individually reviewed, which takes longer than an expedited review.
-More factors are considered through an individual review such as the extent of your disease and how many dependents you have.
+- Individual Review: Your claim will be individually reviewed.
+This takes longer than an expedited review.
+More factors are considered through an individual study, such as the extent of your disease and how many dependents you have.
 The payment amount could be higher or lower than the fixed amount associated with an expedited review.

-Claimants diagnosed with terminal diseases, such as mesothelioma cancer, who need compensation fast may consider an extraordinary claim.
-An extraordinary claim is a good option for claimants who meet the criteria for an expedited review and whose exposure is the result of a single product or employer.
+Claimants diagnosed with terminal diseases, such as mesothelioma, who need compensation fast may consider an extraordinary claim.
+An extraordinary claim is a good option for claimants who meet the criteria for an expedited review and whose exposure results from a single product or employer.

 An experienced mesothelioma attorney has the expertise to know which type of asbestos trust fund review is likely to result in a better outcome for your case.